-While cats might have a grumpy attitude at times but they also love unconditionally their owner just like the dogs.
+While cats might have a grumpy attitude at times but just like dogs, they also love their humans unconditionally.
 It does not matter if you own a dog or cat; all pet owners understand how their companion animal can help them emotionally.

 Cats are one of those animals that will not keep you up at night meowing.
 They are great for small houses and apartments and with an emotional support cat certification, you can live and travel with this furball of fun.

 What is more relaxing than having a small, fuzzy creature live with you?